 This audio receiver component works well with antenna systems for radio and mobile.
 Aside from transmitter antennas, SMA connectors can also handle microwave systems.

 Among the choices here, F-type connectors are by far the most typically seen in the market as they’re highly suited for antennas and satellite and cable TV.
 Despite its availability, the only problem is that this coax cable connector can only handle frequencies up to 1GHz.

-On the brighter side, standard F connectors are inexpensive, so anyone can easily afford to buy them.
-In addition to that, it can still deliver performance standards required by several TV applications.
+On the brighter side, standard F connectors are inexpensive, so anyone can easily afford them.
+In addition, it can still deliver performance standards required by several TV applications.
 In fact, F-type connectors are also sold in 50-Ohm and 70-Ohm varieties in the market.

 Another common option to consider is the RCA connectors.
 Known for both audio and video connection, it’s not surprising that RCA cables can accommodate frequencies ranging up to 10 MHz.
 Although RCA is the oldest type of connector in the industry, its availability is still widespread.

 The electrical performance of this connector can handle up to 6GHz.
-Typically, you’ll find these coax cable connectors being utilized for telecommunications, wireless connections, and GPS applications.
+Typically, you’ll find these coax cable connectors in telecommunications, wireless connections, and GPS applications.
 It’s also marketed in 50-Ohm and 70-Ohm varieties.